Mole crickets fact sheet | Field of Mars EEC

 Image attributions

 A mole cricket uses its strong front legs to dig through loose soil – “Mole cricket.
 Grylloptalpa gryllotalpa.” by gailhampshire.
-Creative Commons Attribution 2.0 Generic.
+Creative Commons Attribution 2.0 Generic licence.
 Available at: https://www.flickr.com/photos/43272765@N04/8109300284

 A mole cricket may come to the surface at night but spends most of its life underground – “Mole cricket” by Eugene Romanenko.
-Creative Commons Attribution-NonCommercial 2.0 Generic.
+Creative Commons Attribution-NonCommercial 2.0 Generic licence.
 Available at: https://www.flickr.com/photos/59219224@N05/17099224896

-Male mole crickets call from underground burrows to attract females – “Mole Cricket” by Boobook48.
-Creative Commons Attribution-NonCommercial-ShareAlike 2.0 Generic.
+A mole cricket moving through loose soil and leaf litter – “Mole Cricket” by Boobook48.
+Creative Commons Attribution-NonCommercial-ShareAlike 2.0 Generic licence.
 Available at: https://www.flickr.com/photos/31400835@N03/16916996033

-Leaf litter helps to create healthy soil habitats – Field of Mars EEC (original image)
+Leaf litter helps to create healthy soil habitats – Field of Mars EEC (original image).

 Learn with us